 - The quality of the prototype.
 More information about building a prototype

 - The connections and strategic relationships that the startup founder (or founders) has

 If a startup hits the maximum score, then it is worth $2.5m in total.
 The higher the value, the stronger the business and a more likely candidate for investment.

 7. The Venture Capital method

 This method is commonly used by venture capital companies.
-It is one of the more complex valuation methods that is used, but is also one of the most accurate.
+It is one of the more complex valuation methods that is used but is also one of the most accurate.

 To work out a startup’s value, the terminal value of the business is calculated – this is how much the startup can expect to be sold for.
-The startup then tracks the expected return on investment and investment amount backwards to come up with a final valuation figure.
+The startup then tracks the expected return on investment and investment amount backward to come up with a final valuation figure.

 8. The risk factor summation method